Intro to Salesforce In-App Guidance (+Limitations, Alternatives)

-What is Salesforce In-App Guidance?
+What Is Salesforce In-App Guidance?

 Salesforce introduced in-app guidance as a new platform feature that allows administrators to create and customize in-app messages and prompts declaratively without further installation or coding requirements.
-It aims to train and onboard new Salesforce users, communicate new feature updates, and enhance overall user adoption and proficiency.
+It aims to train and onboard new Salesforce users, communicate new feature updates, and enhance user adoption and proficiency.

-Salesforce in-app guidance empowers admins to create targeted content and determine the duration and position of this content in the form of a single prompt or a walkthrough limited to 10 steps.
+Salesforce’s version of in-app guidance empowers admins to create targeted content and determine the duration and position of this content in the form of a single prompt or a walkthrough limited to 10 steps.
 Using an orchestration mechanism, it detects how the user interacts with the command to decide whether or not to display the prompt again after the user takes the desired action.

 The prompts are categorized into two types:

 - Floating Prompt: Floating prompt can be placed on the page in one of the pre-decided locations.
 If it blocks any of the on-screen functions, users can navigate around it.

 - Docked Prompt: Docked prompt is always in the bottom right corner of the screen and can be minimized, maximized, or closed.

 Salesforce In-App Guidance Alternatives

 Gartner suggests that, on average, a sales personnel toggles between 14 applications to complete their day-to-day tasks.
 However, Salesforce in-app guidance is restricted only to the Salesforce platform, and a salesperson needs consistent guidance across their sales stack of applications, processes, and tools.